 Because of this stress on the quadriceps tendon, the body heals the injured fibers by binding them together with fibrotic adhesions, or scar tissue.
 This is a normal, protective response of the body, done in an attempt to prevent further damage to the injured area.
 Unfortunately, this leads to inflexibility in the knee and possibly chronic knee problems.

-The trick to healing quadriceps tendonitis is getting it to heal with minimal scar tissue formation - something our Inferno Wraps® are great at!
-Even with optimum healing there is always less elasticity in a previously injured quadriceps tendon.
-You need to make sure you heal this as best you can- that way, your chance of re-injury and chronic knee problems down the road is much lower than average.
+The trick to healing a quadriceps tendon injury (or any tendon injury) is getting it to heal with minimal scar tissue formation - one of the reasons why we recommend use of the T•Shellz Wrap®.
+Even with optimum healing there is always less elasticity in a previously injured tendon.
+You need to make sure you heal this as best you can - that way, your chance of re-injury down the road is much lower than average.
+If not treated properly, persistent symptoms will occur, which may eventually lead to corrective surgery.

 Using cold compression to treat quadriceps tendinitis reduces pain, swelling, and tissue damage.

-Cold Compression Therapy works by interrupting and slowing nerve and cell function in the damaged area.
-This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the quadriceps tendon and tissue cells begin to break-down.
-The Knee Freezie Wrap™ allows you to treat yourself in an effective and convenient way and rid yourself of the pain of quadriceps tendinitis above the knee.
+Cold Compression works by interrupting and slowing nerve and tissue function in the damaged area.
+This is important because once blood vessels are damaged, they can no longer carry oxygenated blood to the quadriceps tendon and tissues begin to break-down.
+An ice pack or frozen bag of peas will help you minimize pain and swelling immediately following an injury or after any further re-injury (which is common due to the instability of the knee).

-After the inflammation and swelling above your kneecap and around your quadriceps tendon is reduced, you can begin to treat your entire knee with Blood Flow Stimulation Therapy, or BFST.
+After the inflammation and swelling above your kneecap and around your quadriceps tendon is reduced, you can begin to treat your entire knee with Circulation Boost, or Circulatory Boost.

 We recommend that you consult your doctor and/or physiotherapist before using any of our outstanding products, to make sure they're right for you and your condition.